 In some cases of early prostate cancer, there are no symptoms and the cancer is often discovered due to routine screenings with PSA blood test and/or digital rectal examination of the prostate.

-How is prostate cancer evaluated?
+How is prostate cancer diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history, risk factors and symptoms.
 You will also undergo a physical exam.